-After the respective sections of your rectum is removed, the two open ends of your bowel is rejoined.
+After the respective sections of your rectum are removed, the two open ends of your bowel are rejoined.
 Otherwise, a temporary stoma which is an opening will be in place.
 A bowel bag is placed over the stoma to collect bowel motions and let your bowel rest after the surgery.

 What to expect?

 Before the procedure